DT2654A - Double Taxation Relief Manual: Guidance by country: Australia: Notes

 Australian dividends are either ‘franked’, ‘partly franked’ or ‘unfranked’.
 The dividend voucher should identify the appropriate category.

 (i) Franked Dividends.
 A voucher for a franked dividend paid by an Australian company shows a gross amount, an imputed tax credit (or rebate) and a net amount which is what the shareholder actually receives.
 The Australian tax credit reflects the underlying tax paid by the company on its profits (see INTM164010) and a portfolio shareholder (see INTM164010) is not entitled to credit for this tax.
-The correct measure of the dividend for United Kingdom tax purposes is the net amount of the dividend.
+The correct measure of the dividend for UK tax purposes is the net amount of the dividend.

 (iii) Partly Franked Dividends.
 To the extent the dividend is franked see (i) above and to the extent it is unfranked follow the rules in (ii).